eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 ![](/img/blog/balatro-touch/balatro-touch-og-sell-zone.webp "Balatro with the touch control mod, showing the default sell zone for jokers (in the top right of the game's UI)")

-Thankfully, smods provides [a built-in way to make a mod configurable](https://github.com/Steamodded/smods/wiki/Mod-functions#modconfig_tab) so after an hour or two, I had managed to [make an option](https://github.com/eramdam/balatro-touch-mode/commit/b6c2bf5590470a30b36d66ad35d08a899b984a11) (turned on by default) that moved the sell target further to prevent this from happening again.
+Thankfully, smods provides [a built-in way to make a mod configurable](https://github.com/Steamodded/smods/wiki/Mod-functions#modconfig_tab) so after an hour or two, I managed to [make an option](https://github.com/eramdam/sticky-fingers/commit/b6c2bf5590470a30b36d66ad35d08a899b984a11) (turned on by default) that moved the sell target further to prevent this from happening again.

 ![](/img/blog/balatro-touch/balatro-mod-option.webp "The options tab of the mod, with \"Harder Joker sell target\" checked.")